 View Beth's Photo Gallery

-In October 2013, I traveled to the beautiful islands of Galapagos aboard the National Geographic Endeavour.
+I traveled to the beautiful islands of Galapagos aboard the National Geographic Endeavour.
 As a travel professional, I was familiar with what to expect, yet nothing could have prepared me for the remarkable wildlife and scenery I encountered in this otherworldly destination.

 Getting to Ecuador was a little bumpy.
 I experienced one of the most interesting reasons for a flight delay: volcanic eruption.
 Since the center of the country is dominated by the volcanically active Andes, this can happen on rare occasions in Ecuador.
 Safety was not a concern, but the flights were delayed due to limited visibility.
-I was not worried in the slightest; the team at ExpeditionTrips and National Geographic helped to ensure I would embark the ship on time.
+I was not worried in the slightest; the team at ExpeditionTrips and the crew of the National Geographic Endeavour helped to ensure I would embark the ship on time.
 After arriving in Guayaquil, a short flight shuttled me to Santa Cruz Island in the Galapagos where I embarked the Endeavour, my home for the next week.
 Within minutes, our itinerary was underway with a fantastic buffet lunch followed by the first of many shore excursions.